hollisma/hollisis.me/content/blog/a-different-kind-of-internship.md

 about any area, but to gain a general understanding of the landscape and build lots of small nodes of knowledge where I can then build from and between.
 When we encounter something new, we need to attach some context and structure to it to prevent it from floating out into space.
-Learning broadly is a powerful tool that maximizes the number of nodes that act as anchor points and let us better absorb new information.
+Learning broadly is a powerful tool that maximizes the number of nodes that act as scaffolding from which to structure other information.
 There's another blog post in here talking about learning broadly and interdisciplinary studies that considers the cons and caveats, but I'll save that for later.
 In short, innovation seems to be made from deep knowledge that lets you identify problems more easily, then using shallow knowledge from other areas to make quicker and better connections, where you can then do more research as needed.

 Now let's take a step back and this about this.
-If Princeton suddenly said "hey we're doing a 3 month course teaching you all the computer science you would've learned in 4 years," people would go absolutely bonkers.
+If Princeton suddenly said "hey we're doing a 3 month course teaching you most of the computer science you would've learned in 4 years," people would go absolutely bonkers.
 But this is almost reality.
-The most important things you learn in a CS education are programming fundamentals and gaining a general understanding of the different subfields. <a name="a1" href="#fn1" class="footnote_small">[1]</a> Our 12 weeks do both of those through the projects and the learning material.
-If we factor in diminishing returns of the assignments and lectures in a 4 year study, then our DIY education has significant merit for learning a similar amount while taking 93.75% less time and with well planned projects, can even make your bank balance move the other way.
+Most of the courses a CS undergrad takes will be introductory courses that briefly goes over basic concepts and ideas in a subfield. <a href="#fn2" class="footnote_small">[2]<span id="a2" class="anchor" /></a> Our 12 week accelerator does just that, and if we factor in diminishing returns of the assignments and lectures in a 4 year study, then our DIY education has significant merit for learning a similar amount while taking 93.75% less time, and with well planned projects can even make your bank balance move the other way.

 There are unique benefits of a longer education in that retention should be higher and you get to finish more projects in each subfield, but the beauty of modern computer science education comes